DinhManhHoang/ffmpeg-wasm/README.md

 # ffmpeg-wasm

-A small script for converting video to gif, using ffmpeg and worker threads for performance!
+A small script for converting mp4 to gif, using ffmpeg and worker threads for performance!